 Probably not.
 UI tests tend to be fragile, by nature.
 Running these types of tests multiple times across various browsers and viewports increases the chances for instability.
 For example, if due to infrastructure issues, your tests fail 2% of the time on average, then running those tests on 10 more configurations now increases the chances of flakiness tenfold.

-Fortunately, there’s a new, more efficient way to do this…via Applitools Visual Grid!
+Fortunately, there’s a new, more efficient way to do this…via Applitools Ultrafast Grid!

 To gain a better understanding, let’s consider this in terms of the Doordash scenario.